Football Party Theme for Baby’s First Birthday & Toddler Birthday Party Ideas

 Since we were on the football field, we set up on the sidelines with two canopy tents for shade and lined up some long tables along the back.
 We used brown and white balloons to decorate the corners of the tent.
 These cute tablecloths were totally worth the extra few dollars.
 We had to tape them down because it was windy, but they would look really cute hanging down the sides.

-I also laid out a photo album that I had filled with photos from “Baby’s First Year.”
+I wanted to do a little non football party decorating as well, so I also laid out a photo album that I had filled with photos from “Baby’s First Year.”
 We included all of our favorite pictures from my due date until just before the party for guests to look through while standing around at the party.

 At the other end of the table, I left space for gifts.
 Then, I laid out some free printable football themed coloring pages and word searches that I found on Pinterest for the kids at the party.
 Don’t forget crayons!